hazymorning/origami_weather/README.md

 <br>

 Buttons use a `texts` array to display values.
 Each entry can pull from a different entity or attribute, have its own size and weight, and they all render inline together.
-This makes it easy to compose things like "Today: 8° – 14°" in a single button.
+That makes it easy to build something like "Today: 8° – 14°" inside a single button.

 ```yaml
 buttons: